Applying for an early old-age pension from the age of 57 or 60

 Residence in Luxembourg

-If the insured is a resident in Luxembourg, they must apply to the National Pension Insurance Fund (Caisse nationale d’assurance pension – CNAP), with the necessary documents (certificates or diplomas, formal record of work history abroad, etc.).
+If you live in Luxembourg, you must send your application to the National Pension Insurance Fund (Caisse nationale d'assurance-pension - CNAP) together with all the required documents (certificate or diploma of study, foreign career record, etc.).

-If the insured, over the course of their career in Luxembourg, has been part of both the general pension scheme (private sector – CNAP) and the special pension scheme (government and communes), they must apply to the body responsible for the scheme they were last registered with.
+If you were affiliated to the general pension scheme (private sector - CNAP) and to the special pension scheme (state/communal sector) in Luxembourg during your professional career, you must submit your application to the body responsible for the scheme to which you were last affiliated.

-If the insured has worked both in Luxembourg and in one or more foreign countries, the CNAP is in charge of applying to the relevant pension schemes abroad on their behalf.
+If you have worked both in Luxembourg and in one or more foreign countries, the CNAP will submit the pension applications to the competent pension bodies abroad.

 Residence abroad

-If the insured is not a Luxembourg resident, they must apply to the competent body in their country of residence.
+If you do not reside in Luxembourg, you must submit your application to the competent body in your country of residence.
 The foreign fund must then apply to the CNAP on the insured's behalf so that the insured can exercise their Luxembourg pension rights.
 The vast majority of Luxembourg's cross-border workers are in this situation.

 Application processing time